thehackerwithin/berkeley/index.md

 ## When:

-Wednesdays at 4:00pm.
+Tuesdays at 4:00pm.
 While the main talk should occupy less than an hour, the lightning talks and hacking session can go on until 6:00pm or later.
 See the [upcoming topics list]({{ site.url }}/upcoming.html) or the [calendar](http://bit.ly/1cqFKuh) for the topic for this week.
 To keep up with meetings, you will want to
 [sign up for the mailing list](https://calmail.berkeley.edu/manage/list/listinfo/ucb-hacker-within@lists.berkeley.edu).

 ## How: